tapfortap/Documentation/AndroidAPIReference.md

 #### public void show()

-Causes an appWall ad to be shown This will launch a new [FullScreenAdActivity]().
+Causes an app wall ad to be shown.
+This will launch a new [FullScreenAdActivity]().

 ---

 #### public void show()

-Causes an appWall ad to be shown, a new appWall to be loaded.
+Causes an app wall ad to be shown and new app wall to be loaded.
 This will launch a new [FullScreenAdActivity]().

 ---

 #### public void load()

-Causes a new appWall to be loaded.
+Causes a new app wall to be loaded.

 ---

 #### public boolean isReadyToShow()

-Returns whether or not an appWall is ready to show.
+Returns whether or not an app wall is ready to show.

 **Return Value**

-  - _boolean_ - `true` if an appWall is ready to show. `false` if an appWall ad is not ready to show.
+  - _boolean_ - `true` if an app wall is ready to show. `false` if an app wall is not ready to show.

 ## AppWallListener

 ### Overview

-This interface provides callback methods into the lifecycle of the appWall ad.
+This interface provides callback methods into the lifecycle of the app wall.

 ### Methods

-#### public void appWallAdOnReceive(AppWall appWall)
+#### public void appWallOnReceive(AppWall appWall)

-Called when a new ad is received and is ready to be shown.
+Called when an app wall receives a new ad and is ready to be shown.

-**Parameters**

-  - _appWall_ - The AppWall which received a new ad.

----

-#### public void appWallAdOnFail(AppWall appWall, String reason, Throwable throwable)

-Called when an ad fails to load.
-An explicit call to load is required to get the next ad.

-**Parameters**

-  - _appWall_ - The AppWall which received a new ad.
-  - _reason_ - The reason for the error.
-  - _throwable_ - The exception that caused the error.

----

-#### public void appWallAdOnShow(AppWall appWall)

-The appWall ad was shown to the user.

 **Parameters**